steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 The remainder of this article concentrates on showing you how we did this.
 Additionally, I will try to give you insights on the positive effects of all those efforts.
-[In the next section](#a-glimpse-on-the-technical-setup), we will look at the general technical setup that we have.
+[In the next section](#technical-setup), we will look at the general technical setup that we have.

-## A Glimpse on the Technical Setup
+## Technical Setup

-When looking at the current [ThoughWorks' Technology Radar Vol. 26](https://www.thoughtworks.com/content/dam/thoughtworks/documents/radar/2022/03/tr_technology_radar_vol_26_en.pdf), my team and me could be quite proud ;-) that we have a couple of up-to-date technologies, platforms, tools, and languages & frameworks in our project.
-But just using up-to-date technology does not really lead us anywhere but to a Hype-driven Development.
-Let us concentrate on the essential tech setup in the following—the general architecture is described in [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}).

 The basis of our entire technical setup is that we mostly follow [Trunk-based Development](https://cloud.google.com/architecture/devops/devops-tech-trunk-based-development) with [Git](https://en.wikipedia.org/wiki/Git).
 Trunk-based Development bases on using feature branches as well as working in small batches that are merged as soon as and as often as possible.